Minority not divided in parliament – Achiase MP

 He notes that from his observation, the Minority is united in parliament with a strong force leading the caucus in parliament.

-Commenting on some issues such as the resignation of Okudzeto Ablakwa from the Appointments Committee, the Achiase MP stated that some actions in the house comes as no surprise considering the fact that parliament has been running since 1993 and as such some actions are bound to happen.
+Commenting on some issues such as the resignation of Samuel Okudzeto Ablakwa from the Appointments Committee, the Achiase MP stated that some actions in the house come as no surprise considering the fact that parliament has been running since 1993 and as such some actions are bound to happen.

 However, he adds that these issues are surmountable and believes the Minority caucus can deal with them.